 - The wheel already stands at a staggering 250 metres tall.

-- When open, it will become the tallest observation wheel in the world, surpassing the current record holder the 167.6m (550ft) High Roller in Las Vegas by 42.5m (139ft).
+- Upon it;s opening in October 2021, Ain Dubai became the tallest observation wheel in the world, surpassing the current record holder the 167.6m (550ft) High Roller in Las Vegas by 42.5m (139ft).

-- The wheel will have 48 capsules and will be capable of carrying 1,900 passengers.
+- The wheel has 48 capsules and will be capable of carrying 1,900 passengers.

 - One ride around the wheel will take 38 minutes.